coherent17/C-fun-things/SpecialTopicOnLinkedList/deleteNode/readme.md

 }
 ```

-In this method, there exist 2 case for deleting the node:
+In this method, there exist 2 cases for deleting the node:
 *   1. delete the head node
 *   2. delete the node except for the head node

+## Method 2
 ```c
 void deleteNode2(List *list, Node *target){
     Node **indirect = &list->head;